elastic/logstash/README.md

 **Caveats**

 Drip does not work with STDIN.
-You cannot use drip for running configs which uses the stdin plugin.
+You cannot use drip for running configs which use the stdin plugin.

 ## Building